finmoorhouse/fin/src/writing/digital-dilemma.md

 - But even if the simulation argument is correct, it doesn't say whether simulated human-like observers themselves are in a position to create digital (simulated) minds.
 That invites a question about what fraction of observers that are simulated at all are in a position to create their own simulations.
 - And in fact we *can* come up with setups where most human-like observers can expect, in the fullness of time, to be {% note 'outnumbered by simulated human-like observers' %}And therefore by simulated minds in general, since simulated human-like observers are just a kind of simulated mind.{% endnote %} from the perspective of their 'level' or 'world' of simulation.
 But the assumptions seem a bit fragile.
 - Finally, we can notice that, in terms of guiding action, the 'raised stakes' of having more influence over simulated minds might compensate for the diminished likelihood of have influence over simulated minds, such that the two factors sort-of cancel out.

+Finally, I'll note that I now think the simulation argument is a little confused, at least on Bostrom's original framing.
+The core of the confusion is in the choice of 'reference class' from which we assume we've been sampled.
+We can't just say "these exact experiences" because probably you are the only person with your exact experiences, so there's no statistical argument about how most of your experiences are simulated.
+But then can't I just say, “Sure, sims will have 'human-like' experiences, whatever that means.
+But they won't be exactly *these* experiences.
+So why is it relevant that most 'human-like' experiences are simulated?
+Why am I supposed to feel forced into being uncertain whether I'm a sim or not?”.
+It is surprisingly unclear how to resolve this wrinkle, although ultimately much of the core intuition survives.
+If you're interested, there's a very good discussion in [Joe Carlsmith's article on simulation arguments](https://joecarlsmith.com/2022/02/18/simulation-arguments#v-will-our-descendants-ever-simulate-my-bookshelf).

 ## Is it surprising to be outnumbered?